-Construction details vary widely among batteries.
-The conventional flooded-cell battery, with removable caps and a thirst for distilled water on a regular basis is pretty much obsolete: virtually any battery you can buy today is what is referred to as a maintenance-free battery, and never needs to be filled.
+Historically, construction varies widely among batteries.
+The conventional flooded-cell battery, with removable caps and a thirst for distilled water on a regular basis is pretty much obsolete.
+Virtually any battery you can buy today is what is referred to as a maintenance-free battery.

-While large marketers like Sears and Interstate claim their product is vastly superior to all others, not so much.
+Again, it’s not that simple.
+Large marketers like Sears and Interstate claim their product is vastly superior to all others.
+That’s not always the case.
 There are dozens of different batteries in any manufacturer’s product line, in various sizes and terminal styles.
-Ratings of batteries by organizations like Consumer Reports reveal that in any given size, any brand of comparable battery might be as good as any other.
-Clearly, a bargain-basement battery, bought solely on price, probably will not last as long as a premium battery.
+Ratings of batteries by organizations like Consumer Reports reveal that in most cases, any given size of any brand might be as good as any other.
+But, a bargain-basement battery, bought solely on price, probably will not last as long as the premium batteries.

-If you’re not yet ready to replace your car’s battery, at least keep this guide handy, in case you’re faced with a dead battery: How to Jump a Car.
+If you’re not yet ready to replace your car’s battery, this guide will help if you’re faced with a dead battery: How to Jump a Car.

 Need some assistance replacing your car battery?
 Check out Openbay and get instant quotes from local shops for car battery replacement.